Branching ratio and $CP$ violation of $B\to K\pi$ decays in a modified perturbative QCD approach: The hard amplitudes of leading order contributions in perturbative QCD

 \section{The hard amplitudes of leading order contributions in perturbative QCD}

 When the momentum transfer in the transition process is larger than the cutoff scale $\mu_c$, which is used to seperate the contributions of hard and soft parts, the decay amplitude can be treated perturbatively.
-Typically, the critical scale $\mu_c$ is approximately equal to $1.0~\textup{GeV}$.
+Typically, the critical scale $\mu_c$ can be approximately taken to be $1.0~\textup{GeV}$.
 In perturbative QCD approach, if $B$ meson decays into two light mesons, the process is dominated by one hard gluon exchanged diagrams.
 The decay amplitudes can be arranged as the convolution of hard scattering process and meson wave functions

-where $H$ contains the hard scattering dynamics which is calculable using perturbation theory, $C(t)$'s are Wilson coefficients, $\Phi(x)^{B,\pi,K}$ are meson light-cone distribution amplitudes that absorb nonperturbative interactions related to meson states.
+where $H$ contains the hard scattering dynamics which is calculable using perturbation theory, $C(\mu)$'s are Wilson coefficients, $\Phi(x)^{B,\pi,K}$ are meson light-cone distribution amplitudes that absorb nonperturbative interactions related to meson states.

 For the $b\rightarrow s$ transtion, the effective Hamiltonian is given by \cite{buchalla1996weak}